matrix-io/matrix-lite-rb/README.md

 # MATRIX-Lite-RB
 **Under Development**
-> This is a quick & dirty implementation.
-Looking to improve setup in the near future.

 MATRIX Lite RB is a library that allows users of varying skill levels to easily program their MATRIX Device.